-Directors who are not our employees received \$90,000 for serving as a director during 2015.
+Directors who are not our employees received \$100,000 for serving as a director during 2017.
 Directors who are our employees do not receive additional compensation for such services.
 Both employee and non-employee directors are reimbursed for their travel and other expenses incurred in connection with attending meetings of the Board of Directors or committees thereof.
-In connection with their 2015 compensation package, on January 2, 2015, Messrs.
-Eppen, Reaves, Slark and Ward each received a grant of 5,500 shares of restricted Class A Common Stock with a value on the date of grant of \$205,205.
+In connection with their 2017 compensation package, on January 2, 2017, Messrs.
+Eppen, Reaves, Slark, Ward and Kenny each received a grant of 5,500 shares or restricted Class A Common Stock with a value on the date of grant of \$240,625.
+In connection with Mr. McNitt's 2017 compensation package, on June 20, 2017, he received a grant of 4,125 shares of restricted Class A Common Stock with a value on the date of grant of \$150,563.
 The restricted stock vests ratably over a three-year period.